JoeyEremondi/spire.github.io/source/_posts/2014-01-13-modeling-elimination-of-described-types.markdown

 for the constructor arguments, but we did not do the same for `Vec`.
 `Example 7.46` in Dagand shows how to elaborate `Vec` into a description that has named constructor arguments.
-This involves first wrapping the description in an `elim` constructor identify `Vec` as a type defined by computation over its index.
+This involves first wrapping the description in an `elim` constructor to identify `Vec` as a type defined by computation over its index.
 Then, the `zero` and `suc` branches return `zero` and `suc` constructor tags respectively.
 In this case, the constructors index into singleton enumerations, i.e. `elim` into `[elim]`, `zero` into `[zero]`, and `suc` into `[suc]`.
-If we were defining a type that had multiple constructors with the same index for a particular index branch (i.e. `zero`) then the enumeration would not be a singleton, but it would still only be sub-enumeration of the total enumeration of constructors that we have in mind for the type.
+If we were defining a type that had multiple constructors with the same index for a particular index branch then the enumeration would not be a singleton, but it would still only be sub-enumeration of the total enumeration of constructors that we have in mind for the type.